 Zatarain’s Seasoning is more thought of as a Cajun Seasoning associated with the Cajun Cooking style in Louisiana.
 If you want to make your Shrimp Boil recipe Cajun, use Zatarain’s Seasoning.
-Zatarain’s Seasoning is great to use on a Crawfish Boil to give it that Cajun kick.
+Zatarain’s Seasoning is excellent to use on a Crawfish Boil to give it that Cajun kick.

-How long to boil Shrimp in shell
+How Long to Boil Shrimp in Shell

 How to Cook Shrimp

-How to boil peeled shrimp
+How to Boil Peeled shrimp